demisto/content/Packs/GCP-Enrichment-Remediation/Playbooks/playbook-GCP_-_User_Investigation_README.md

-This playbook performs an investigation on a specific user in GCP environments, using queries and logs from G Suite Auditor, and GCP Logging.
+This playbook performs an investigation on a specific user in GCP environments, using queries and logs from G Suite Auditor, and GCP Logging to locate the following activities performed by the user:
+- Failed login attempt
+- Suspicious API usage by the user
+- Anomalous network traffic by the user
+- Unusual and suspicious login attempt
+- User's password leaked

 ## Dependencies